AdobeDocs/express-add-ons-docs/src/pages/guides/faq.md

 ### The `Window.showOpenFilePicker()` API is not working from within my add-on, why not?
   You can open the file picker using the `input` element with a `type` set to `file` to get around this.

+### I’m not able to load the add-on in the browser anymore.
+When I click on "Connect”, I get an error `ERR_CERT_AUTHORITY_INVALID`.
+  This usually indicates an issue with invalid SSL credentials.
+Locate the `devcert` folder which can be found at `/Users/{your_username}/Library/Application\ Support/devcert` on MAC or `C:\Users\{your_username}\AppData\Local\`, delete it, and create an add-on again.
+You should get the option to create an SSL certificate again when you create the new add-on, which should resolve your problem.

 ### I receive this error when trying to run my add-on: `Error: EISDIR: illegal operation on a directory`.
   This usually indicates you do not have SSL configured correctly.
 You can fix it by clearing the configurations from the configuration file.
 In Windows you'll find this file at `C:\Users\{your_username}\AppData\Local\Adobe\CCWebAddOn\add-on-preferences.json`, and on MAC, it's at `/Users/{user}/Library/Application Support/Adobe/CCWebAddOn\add-on-preferences.json`.
 Once you find it, delete the two properties defined for `sslCertPath` and `sslKeyPath` there.
 After they've been deleted, you can run the commands to create a new add-on where you will be prompted to set up SSL again and then be sure to specify the correct paths to your certificate and key file.